 Significant judgment is required to estimate the total contract costs and the recoverable variation works that will affect whether any provision is required for foreseeable losses.
 The estimates are made based on past experience and knowledge of the project management.

-Details of the revenue and contract assets are disclosed in Note 5 and Note 18.
+Details of the revenue and contract assets are disclosed in Notes 5 and 18 respectively.

-(b) Impairment assessment of trade and other receivables and contract assets
+(b) Provision of ECL for trade receivables and contract assets